check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (1) Members decide on the amount of their membership fee upon registration.
 A change of amount is effected via email to the executive board.

-(2) The minimal yearly membership fee for natural persons is 24 Euro.
+(2) The minimal yearly membership fee for natural persons is 24 euros.

-(3) The minimal yearly membership fee for legal entities is 100 Euro.
+(3) The minimal yearly membership fee for legal entities is 100 euros.
 The executive board decides on exceptions upon request.

 (4) Honorary members are exempted from payments as stated in the bylaws.